wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The HTTP POST request MUST have a content type of "application/sdp" and contain the SDP offer as the body.
 The WHIP endpoint will generate an SDP answer and return a "201 Created" response with a content type of "application/sdp", the SDP answer as the body, and a Location header field pointing to the newly created WHIP session.

-The SDP offer SHOULD use the "sendonly" attribute and the SDP answer MUST use the "recvonly" attribute in any case.
+The SDP offer SHOULD use the "sendonly" attribute or MAY use the "sendrecv" attribute instead, "inactive" and "recvonly" attributes MUST NOT be used.
+The SDP answer MUST use the "recvonly" attribute.

 If the HTTP POST to the WHIP endoint has a content type different than "application/sdp", the WHIP endoint MUST reject the HTTP POST request with a "415 Unsupported Media Type" error response.

 If the SDP body is malformed, the WHIP session MUST reject the HTTP POST with a "400 Bad Request" error response.

+Following is an example of an HTTP POST sent from a WHIP client to a WHIP endpoint and the "201 Created" response from the WHIP endpoint containing the Link header pointing to the newly created WHIP session:

 ~~~~~
 POST /whip/endpoint HTTP/1.1